Donnervoegel/java/docs/projectDescription.md

 The Streamlined Marking System must run on the Windows platform, The preferred languages for development of the system are Java and C++.
 Other languages may be considered if there is a significant efficiency increase to be made by moving to another language.
-Any persistent data should be stored in a MS SQL database or a custom designed data solution.
+Any persistent data should be stored in a MS SQL database (**Why MS SQL and not MySQL, etc.?**) or a custom designed data solution.

 ### Testing Suite Questions
 - How do we sanitize input?
 That is, check for malicious code.